Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 <img width="1463" height="453" alt="image" src="https://github.com/user-attachments/assets/fa0015b7-2c2a-4cc7-adad-131f703928c6" />
 Fig. 4. (a) Detection drop increases with mask size, (b) Inpainting results in fewer detection than the masked input, (c) Only a small fraction of lost detections are recovered after inpainting.

+---
+## Conclusion
+While inpainting can restore visual continuity, it does not effectively recover the semantic information necessary for object detection.

 ## Project Objective

 Gap reconstruction using image inpainting for generation of Autonomous Panoramic Vision